gracekang2/ghiblify/README.md

 #### A fun GAN exploration!

-- GAN implementation using Tensorflow / Keras, based on CycleGAN architecture, designed to transform landscape photos into animations
+- GAN implementation using Tensorflow / Keras, based on CycleGAN architecture, designed to transform photos into animation-style images
 - Landscape photos were collected from flickr, animated photos were collected using python, scenedetect and Studio Ghibli trailers / compilation videos found on YouTube

 **Results:**